In this article:

 Additionally, certain foods should not be on your breakfast list.
 Some of these foods will surprise you, as often they are being promoted as healthy choices for the first meal of the day.

 What Not to Have for Breakfast

-Here are listed some common food items that may seem a healthy option for breakfast, however, these must be avoided as the standalone first meal of the day:
+Here are some common food items that may seem healthy options for breakfast.
+However, they must be avoided as a standalone first meal of the day.

 Most cold cereals in the United States are high in sugar and low in other macronutrients.
 These will rapidly increase your blood sugar levels and cause a sudden drop soon after, which may make you irritable, shaky, and hungry again.

 If you are in a hurry and cereal is your only option, add fruits, nuts, seeds, or unflavored Greek yogurt to increase satiety from the additional proteins and healthy fats.

 Touted a healthy breakfast choice, granola is usually very high in sugar.